luileito/handwriting-biometrics/README.md

   --model_type gru --epochs 400 --patience 40 --batch_size 32 --activation tanh
 ```

+When this process ends, a directory will be created (in /tmp by default)
+with the log history and the trained model file in [h5 format](https://hdf5.wiki/index.php/Main_Page).

 There are many CLI options you might want to specify,
 such as `--verbose 1` (to see more output info) or `--out_dir somedir` (to set the output directory).